Nouns Are The Naan of Hindi

 We talked about the importance of nouns and how they are like the naan of Hindi because the inflection of the other words on the sentence is determined by the noun’s category – pul or stri.

 We defined what the two noun categories are: pul (male) and stri (female).
-And every noun has ben pre-placed into one of these two categories and it’s up to us to know which.
+And every noun has been pre-placed into one of these two categories and it’s up to us to know which.
 We discussed a couple rules to help with that.

 We also addressed what inflection is – when the form of a word changes such as bada and badi or ladka and ladki.
 Hindi is a highly inflectional language.